vusion/icon-font-loader/README.md

     plugins: [new IconFontPlugin()],
 };
 ```

-plugin will insert a stylesheet tag in your document head to define and import icon font.
+This plugin will insert a `<style>` tag in your document head to import and define the icon font.

 ``` css
 @font-face {